-Wirral has launched a brand new Food & Drink Festival as part of its Borough of Culture Year
+Wirral Food & Drink Festival is coming as part of its Borough of Culture Year

 The all-new Wirral Food & Drink Festival has been announced as a delicious addition to Wirral’s year as Borough of Culture for Liverpool City Region.